sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2017-03-18-motilal_100x_study_wealthcreation_keynotes.md

 sitemap: true
 excerpt: Some key notes from the 2014 thematic study on 100 Baggers by Motilal Oswal
 description: Some key notes from the 2014 thematic study on 100 Baggers by Motilal Oswal
-keywords: trends, stocks, bull market, scale of opportunity, illiquid , unpopular, pickaxe and shovel theme
+keywords: 100x, multibagger, size, quality, growth, longevity, price of a stocks
 share: twitter facebook linkedin
 series: SQGLP Framework
 ---